 Is it best to take probiotics and prebiotics as foods, supplements or drinks?

 If you are thinking about taking a probiotic or prebiotic and are unsure where to start or what to take, ask for help from a specialist.
-There are so many in the market it can be difficult to make a decision on what to choose.
+There are so many products available on the market it can be difficult to decide which to choose.
 The evidence is very much linked to the supplement so whether it’s a powder, tablet or drink you’re looking for, choosing the right one should depend on the symptoms you’re experiencing.

 Emer Delaney BSc (Hons), RD has an honours degree in Human Nutrition and Dietetics from the University of Ulster.
 She has worked as a dietitian in some of London's top teaching hospitals and is currently based in Chelsea.